cloudflare/tls-tris/README.md

 ## Debugging

 When the environment variable `TLSDEBUG` is set to `error`, Tris will print a hexdump of the Client Hello and a stack trace if an handshake error occurs.
+If the value is `short`, only the error and the first meaningful stack frame are printed.

 ## Building Caddy